 The Lawrence Textile Mills strike in 1912 known as the “Bread and Roses strike” involved immigrant workers in Lawrence MA striking against a two-hour pay cut.
 The strike grew to more than twenty thousand workers.
 Amos Lawrence also owned the Ipswich Mills Company, where a similar strike occurred a year later.
+A plaque at the corner of Market and Saltonstall Streets commemorates the event.

 In early 1913, a strike by non English-speaking workers demanding a 20 percent wage increase at the Ipswich Hosiery Mills plant was organized by members of the local Industrial Workers of the World.
 Hundreds of immigrants from England, Ireland, Poland and Greece and French Canadians worked in the mill.
 Five hundred local people continued to work through the strike.
 A newspaper article reprinted in the Hellraisers Journal states that 500 Italians and 100 Greeks were involved in the strike, but such a high number of Italian immigrants is not substantiated.